SmailikHappy/smailikhappy.github.io/_posts/2024-04-18-Variance_shadow_maps_article.md

 descrition: How variance shadow maps work
 ---

-> This article is being written now and not finished yet {: .prompt-danger}

 ## What is this all about?

 During my second year at [university](https://www.buas.nl/), we were divided into groups tasked with creating a custom engine that might be used to develop a game in the last quarter of the year.